emilkm/amfext/README.md

 * Changed the object serialization to support traits and traits references.
 * Setup Travis CI.
 * Setup AppVeyor.
-* Remove dependency on userland callbacks.
 * Added scripts for testing through PHP CLI Server, which helped with detecting some issues.

 # TODO

-* Re-add support for Date, ByteArray, XML, XML Document, and Vector types.
-(As support for userland callbacks was removed, these need to be done again, as they were handled in the callback.)
+* Re-add support for XML, XML Document, and Vector types.
 * Write docs.
 * ...